imba/imba.io/content/manual.md

 for [key,value],idx of iterable
     console.log key,value,idx
 ```
-> In imba you can supply a second parameter to `for ... of`.
+> In Imba you can supply a second parameter to `for ... of`.
 This will be populated with the current iteration number (starting at 0), just like the second argument in `Array#map` and `Array#forEach`.

 # - for-own-of